 Kelly Rogers is a mixed-media visual artist living and working in Oklahoma City.
 Her foundational work in painting has informed her subsequent bodies of work in various media, including printmaking, bookbinding, ink & brush drawing, embroidery, and fiber arts.
 Kelly also works as a crisis line operator, where a large part of her role entails bearing witness to stories of loss in moments of crisis.
 Her current studio work is a series of embroidered paintings that explore the impact of trauma and the true grit of human survival, collectively entitled Tales of Woah.

 WANT TO BE ONE OF THE ARTISTS IN NEXT DOOR STUDIOS?

-We are currently at capacity in the Next Door Studios.
+We currently have one opening in the Next Door Studios.

 Next Door Studios is a shared studio space at 1216 N Pennsylvania Avenue.
 The studio space is approximately 1400 square feet.
 Each artist has approximately 125 square feet of exclusive space with an additional 600 square feet of community work space.
 There is one shared unisex restroom, and a utility sink shared by the five artists.
 This shared studio is intended for artists who work well with others, are not territorial, and embrace the concept of being part of a community.